Introduction > Overview: Supplement > Background

 - *1

-- There are many so-called AI chat apps and services, and some of them support character customization and replacement -- but what users really want is to talk with the face and voice of their favorite character.
-At least for personal use, it is possible to create the appearance and voice of your choice by using generative models -- so the remaining problem is to introduce a mechanism for conversation.
+- There are many so-called AI chat apps and services, and some allow for character customization and replacement -- but what users really want is to converse with the face and voice of their favorite character.
+At least for personal use, it is possible to create the appearance and voice of your choice using generative models -- so the remaining problem is to implement a system for conversation.

-- This includes not only the flow configuration, but also the server deployment and functions called from each node -- the deployment of each server corresponding to a node can be local or in the cloud, and the server functions can be CPU/GPU or API calls.
+- This includes not only the flow configuration, but also the location and functionality of the servers called from each node - the location of each server corresponding to a node can be local or remote, and the server functionality can be CPU/GPU or API calls.

 - *3

 - If you generate code for this environment from a language generation model, the environment itself is clean because it is separated by a container.
-You only need to generate individual code that is not shared, so the effort is minimal.
+You only need to generate individual code that is not shared, minimizing the effort.